logo for volleyballadvisors.com

 On this progression, the coach takes a ball into play and tosses it to the player.

 • The coach tosses the ball to a player who takes the basic passing position.
 (If a chair is used, the player could be sitting on the edge of the chair.)
-When ball approaches, a player performs a pass.
+When the volleyball approaches, a player performs a pass.

 • These next phases should be fairly quick.
 The coach should progress as soon as possible to toss or serve the ball over the net.
 In this phase the speed of the ball is not very high, so players may learn unnecessary habits, like swinging the ball with arms, if this kind of drills are repeated too much.

-• It could be tough for a beginner player to repeat several passes in half squat position, so give her enough rest and don’t repeat more than 4-5 sets.
+• It could be tough for a beginner player to repeat several passes in half squat position, so give players enough rest and don’t repeat more than 4-5 sets.

 Volleyball Drills Passing - Passing with Footwork

 This progression with a footwork need a little bit more practice and could be repeated in several practices.
-However, it is recommended for the coach to move the players to perform passing with footwork at the net as soon as possible.
+Again, it is recommended to perform passing with footwork at the net as soon as possible.

-• The coach starts tossing the ball a little bit to the left or right side of the player.
-The player performs shuffle steps to keep the ball in front of her body.
+• The coach or target starts tossing the volleyball a little bit to the left or right side of the player.
+The player performs shuffle steps to keep the volleyball in front of her body.

-• The coach should pay attention to shuffle steps; steps should be short, weight on the toes (in other words forward) and cross over steps are not allowed.
-While moving to the ball the arms should be unattached - "in front of the body", ready to be attached.
+• The coach should pay attention to shuffle steps; steps should be short, weight more on the toes than heels (in other words: forward) and cross over steps are not allowed.
+While moving to the volleyball the arms should be unattached - "in front of the body", ready to be attached.

-• The coach should also pay attention to the fact that a player stops completely and has a balanced position before she passes (bumps) the ball back to the coach.
+• The coach should also pay attention to the fact that a player stops completely and has a well balanced position before she passes (bumps) the ball back to the coach or target.

 • The coach also needs to work on tossing the ball in front and back of the player, so the player needs to shuffle backwards or forward.